ms1mkus/eserinis-projektas/backend/README.md

 You can logout with the POST route `/api/auth/logout`.
 You can access this route only if you are authenticated.

 You can get your authentication status by using the GET route `/api/auth/authenticated`.
 If you're authenticated, it will send `You are authenticated` as response.
-Otherwise, it will send `You are not authenticated`.
+Otherwise, it will send `Jūs nesate autentifikuotas`.

 ---